Recognizing the dedication and service of UH Mānoa faculty, staff, and students committed to enhancing the University’s mission of excellence.

 Presidential Award for Outstanding Service

-The Presidential Award for Outstanding Service honors a Mānoa staff member who demonstrates outstanding work performance, service and leadership.
+The Presidential Award for Outstanding Service honors a UH Mānoa staff member who demonstrates outstanding work performance, service and leadership.

 Dr. Amefil “Amy” Agbayani Faculty Diversity Enhancement Award